madisoncissell/digitallibraries/pages/technical.md

 - Obligation: Mandatory
 - Content guidelines: A geographic coordinate of the interview location specified by the north-south position of the interview site.
 - Applicable controlled vocabularies: N/A
-- Mapping to Dublin Core: “Location, Period, or Jurisdiction” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/LocationPeriodOrJurisdiction/
+- Mapping to Dublin Core: “Location, Period, or Jurisdiction” <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/LocationPeriodOrJurisdiction/"> Dublin Core Standards for “Location, Period, or Jurisdiction” </a>
 - Example: 38.5562

 **Location**